Kaspazas/Kaspazas.github.io/docs/_works/test_bots.md

 <h2>Hashtags WORK IN PROGRESS</h2>

 In the thesis, I tried to construct a custom methodology to detect hashtag hijacking, based on other works describing the phenomenon (namely [Prier, 2017](http://www.jstor.org/stable/26271634)).
+Note that because no relevant research indicated whether a differentiation between sophisticated and simple bots would be meaningful, this section merges them together.

 The thesis considered a hashtag as being hijacked if: